 The Jeep Grand Cherokee is always in four-wheel drive mode.

 Manual manipulation of the four-wheel drive feature is not required.
-The on-board computer has sensors that tell it when the vehicle needs increased traction and automatically switches over.
-You do have the option of switching these all-of-the-time systems into either four-wheel drive Hi or four-wheel drive LO.
+The onboard computer has sensors that tell it when the vehicle needs increased traction and automatically switches over.
+You can switch these all-of-the-time systems into either four-wheel drive Hi or four-wheel drive LO.

 The switchover is done using a push button.
-You select the mode of four-wheel drive that you need according to the terrain and weather conditions.
+You select the four-wheel drive mode that you need according to the terrain and weather conditions.
 Then you depress the button and let the computer make the changes.

 You do not have to stop driving, slow down, or make any manual changes before you make this transition as long as your speed is about 60 mph.